kpdecker/jsdiff/README.md

     Returns a list of change objects (See below).

+* `JsDiff.diffLinesNL(oldStr, newStr[, callback])` - diffs two blocks of text, comparing line by line.
+This differs from `diffLines` in that the newline character is treated as a distinct token.
+This allows for changes to the newline structure to occur independently of the line content and to be treated as such.
+In general this is the more human friendly form of `diffLines` and `diffLines` is better suited for patches and other computer friendly output.

+    Returns a list of change objects (See below).

 * `JsDiff.diffSentences(oldStr, newStr[, callback])` - diffs two blocks of text, comparing sentence by sentence.

     Returns a list of change objects (See below).